European Standards of Care for Newborn Health project

 In 2017, we launched a series of video interviews with the Chairs of the 11 Topic Expert Groups as part of the 11 months – 11 topics campaign.

 In 2016, we started our communication motto 11 months – 11 topics: From February to December 2016, we published interviews with the Chair Teams from the 11 Topic Expert Groups of the European Standards of Care for Newborn Health project to get an insight about the hot topics and major challenges in their field.

 - June: Medical care and clinical practice

-- July: Ethical decision-making and palliative care
+- July: Ethical decisions

 - August: Nutrition

-- September: Education and training of the multidisciplinary team working in neonatology
+- September: Education and training

 - October: Patient safety and hygiene practice

-- November: Infant- & family-centred care
+- November: Infant- and family-centred care

 - December: Care procedures